clee704/cpucoolerchart/README.rst

 It will run a development server at port 5000.
 Open your browser and go to ``http://localhost:5000/makers``.
 It should show some heatsink makers in JSON format.
 Go to ``http://localhost:5000/all`` to download a CSV file that contains all data.
-For the complete list of HTTP APIs, see the docs (TBD).
+For the complete list of HTTP APIs, see `the docs`__.
 Meanwhile, you can read `views.py`_ file for what's there.

 For production, there are `many options`_ (you should not use the development